-So for sole proprietorships and C-Corporations this deadline is April 15th and September 15th if an extension if filed.
-For partnerships and S-corporations, the deadline is March 15th and September 15th if an extension is filed.
+So for sole proprietorships and C-Corporations the tax deadline is April 15th and September 15th (if an extension if filed).
+For partnerships and S-corporations, the tax deadline is March 15th and September 15th (if an extension is filed).

 Sole proprietors deduct these contributions on line 28 of Schedule C (on Form 1040), C-corporations deduct them on line 23 of form 1120 and S-Corporations deduct them on line 17 of form 1120-S.